KTH/devops-course/contributions/feedback/bgeid/README.md

 ## Title

-Feedback on "Tutorial for optimizing docker images." executable tutorial
+Feedback on "Tutorial for optimizing Docker images." executable tutorial

 ## Names and KTH ID